Ashton Court: Architecture

 The mansion house and stables have been designated by Historic England as a Grade I listed building.
-The house is listed on the Heritage at Risk Register and described as being in "slow decay".
 The lower lodge to Ashton Court and attached gates, railings and bollards, which were built in 1805 by Henry Wood, are Grade II* listed buildings.
 The lower lodge was fully refurbished in 2016 with funding from the Heritage Lottery Fund and is now named Ashton Gatehouse.
 The building is now a heritage site managed by Ashton Park School.
 The garden and perimeter walls and railings are also listed.